liamhardy742/cse15l-lab-reports/Week 2 Lab Report.md

     return arr;
   }
 ```
-A failure inducing input is shown in the tester below:
+A failure inducing input of {1,2,3,4,5} is shown in the tester below:
 ```
 @Test
   public void testReversed() {